 The post of Service Complaints Ombudsman for the Armed Forces replaced that of Service Complaints Commissioner on 1 January 2016.
 The site has information on the role of the Ombudsman, details of the complaint procedure, forms, guidance, and annual reports, including those of the Service Complaints Commissioner.

 The Service Prosecuting Authority (SPA) was formed on 1 January 2009 by a merger of the Army Prosecuting Authority, the Naval Prosecution Authority and the Royal Air Force Prosecution Authority.
-The role of the SPA is to review cases referred to it by the Service Police or Chain of Command and to prosecute appropriate cases at Court Martial or Service Civilian Court.
-The SPA will also act as respondent in the Summary Appeal Court and represent the Crown at the Court Martial Appeal Court.
-Site content includes a brief description of the military criminal justice system.
-There are also recent press releases, policy documents and annual reports.
+Its web site includes information on the evolution of Service law and SPA’s role within it, and a brief description of the military criminal justice system.
+There are also press releases, policy documents and annual reports.

 The military law section of the World Legal Information Institute’s web site provides links to military law resources by country, commentaries, treaties, inter-governmental organisations and law journals.
 Some of the country sections are fuller than others.